prooph/event-store/docs/repositories.md

 }
 ```

-In the first tes case you can see how a aggregate (the user entity in this case) can be added to the repository.
+In the first tes case you can see how an aggregate (the user entity in this case) can be added to the repository.
 Under the hood the `ConfigurableAggregateTranslator` and the `SingleStreamStrategy` do their jobs so that the
 recorded domain events of the `user aggregate root` are stored in the `event_stream`.